runtimeverification/plutus-core-semantics/IOG-contracts/native-tokens/README.md

 ## Introduction

 The contracts in this directory implement minting policies for native tokens.
-Contract `Free.hs` implements the trivial policy that generates true to every input.
-Contract `NFT.hs` is a more elaborated one for non-fungible native tokens.
+The contract `Free.hs` implements the trivial policy that generates true to every input whereas contract `NFT.hs` is a more elaborated one for non-fungible native tokens.
 They are originally available from the Plutus Pioneer Program.

 ## How to generate policies for native tokens

-1. Follow instructions at issue [#285](https://github.com/runtimeverification/plutus-core-semantics/issues/285)
+1. Follow instructions in issue [#285](https://github.com/runtimeverification/plutus-core-semantics/issues/285)
    to get `nix`, `plutus` and `plutus-apps` up and running in your system, if necessary.
-2. Change to `plutus-semantics/native-tokens/native-tokens`.
+2. Change to `plutus-semantics/IOG-contracts/native-tokens/native-tokens`.
 3. Run `cabal build`.
 4. Run `cabal run native-tokens-scripts out_scripts scripts`.
 There will be 9 files in total.